Pylons-tech/pylons/x/pylons/spec/05_parameters.md

 | PaymentProcessors                     | []PaymentProcessor| (see below)                  |
 | DistrEpochIdentifier                  | string         | "day"                           |
 | EngineVersion                         | uint64         | 1                               |

-## MinNameFieldLength

-Minimum string length for the "name" field in `Recipe` and `Cookbook` types on chain.

-## MinDescriptionFieldLength

-Minimum string length for the "description" field in `Recipe` and `Cookbook` types on chain.

 ## CoinIssuers